wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-with-test-data.md

 - Go back to your browser and refresh `http://<your-host>/oapi/collections` collections.
 Inspect the new collection.

-3. Run the following command to publish discovery metadata for the test dataset
+Run the following command to publish discovery metadata for the test dataset:

 ```
 wis2box metadata discovery publish /data/wis2box/mwi-surface-weather-observations.yml